Kings vs. Avalanche Prediction & Picks - October 11

 Kings Splits and Trends

-- The 10 times last season the Kings finished a game with just one goal, they went 1-6-3 (five points).
+- In 10 games last season when the Kings finished with just one goal, they picked up five points (1-6-3).

 Team Stats Comparison (2022-23)